-Join Joseph Labrecque for an in-depth discussion in this video What you should know before taking this course, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video What you should know before taking this course, part of Flash Professional: HTML5 Canvas and WebGL.

 - While you don't necessarily need to know everything about Flash Professional going into this course, a basic understanding of the tools and workflows inherent to this marvelous application, would be good to have.
 An understanding of Flash drawing tools, project structure, and timeline fundamentals are all concepts which you would benefit from, including some basic programming knowledge.
 I suggest that if you are new to these concepts, first have a look at the following lynda.com course: Up and Running with Flash Professional CC, with Anastasia McCune.